ztomasze/5parsecs/Rules/Main Rules/AI/AI Rules.md

 Generally, move to a hex within movement range that offers:

-* line-of-sight to at least one target
+1. the ability to attack this turn

-See the specific AIs for tie-breaks beyond that.
+2. see the specific AIs for tie-breaks beyond that

 Once in a hex that offers LoF to one or more targets, select one as below.